Lily Agg: Bristol City

 Agg moved to Women's Super League side Bristol City in January 2017.
 She paused her teaching career in order to join her new club on a full-time basis.
 Making the move to England's top division is something that she has described as one of her greater career achievements.
-She made only three appearances, with one start, managing to find the net on one occasion at her time in the South West of England.
+She made only three appearances, with one start, and scored one goal.

 FFC Frankfurt

 In August 2017, Agg moved to the Frauen-Bundesliga to join FFC Frankfurt, after a successful trial.
-At the time, she was the only British player play in Germany and it was seen to be a step up in her career, joining such a decorated club.

-FFC Frankfurt had won seven Frauen-Bundesliga's, eight German Cups and the Champions League on four occasions.
+At the time, she was the only British player play in Germany and it was seen to be a step up in her career.
+FFC Frankfurt had won seven Frauen-Bundesligas, eight German Cups and the Champions League on four occasions.
 Agg enjoyed playing in Germany, praising the professionalism of the club and the competitiveness of the Frauen-Bundesliga.
 In her only season in Germany, the club managed an average 6th-placed finish.
 However, Agg struggled for game time, making only 13 appearances, with nine of them involving her coming on as a substitute.
 Her only goal came in a league defeat to Freiburg.